Fleur de Sel: The Ultimate Gourmet Salt Guide & Benefits

 Savory

-• Meat: Sprinkle over grilled steaks, roasted chicken or fish.
+• Meat: Sprinkle over grilled steaks, roasted chicken, or fish.

-• Veg: Adds crunch to roasted, sautéed or steamed veggies.
+• Veg: Adds crunch to roasted, sauteed, or steamed veggies.

 • Salads: Simple greens or grain-based salads.